elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-biological-psychological-and-social-influences-in-the-neurobiopsychosocial-model.md

 url: /learn/psychology/questions/what-are-the-biological-psychological-and-social-influences-in-the-neurobiopsychosocial-model
 score: -1.0
 related_article1:
-    id: 163631
+    id: 163638
+    title: >-
-    title: What are the cultural and social criteria used to define abnormal behavior?
+        How do cultural and social criteria influence the definition of antisociality?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-cultural-and-social-criteria-used-to-define-abnormal-behavior
+    url: /learn/psychology/questions/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality
 related_article2:
-    id: 163638
+    id: 163633
-    title: How do cultural and social criteria influence the definition of antisociality?
+    title: >-
+        What are the core symptoms of conduct disorder related to aggression and intimidation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality
+    url: /learn/psychology/questions/what-are-the-core-symptoms-of-conduct-disorder-related-to-aggression-and-intimidation
 related_article3:
-    id: 163636
+    id: 163633
-    title: How prevalent is psychopathy in the general population compared to the incarcerated population?
+    title: >-
+        What are the core symptoms of conduct disorder related to aggression and intimidation?
     subject: Psychology
-    url: /learn/psychology/questions/how-prevalent-is-psychopathy-in-the-general-population-compared-to-the-incarcerated-population
+    url: /learn/psychology/questions/what-are-the-core-symptoms-of-conduct-disorder-related-to-aggression-and-intimidation
 related_article4:
-    id: 163635
+    id: 163630
-    title: What are the key signs of psychopathy related to lack of empathy and guilt?
+    title: >-
+        How do neurodevelopmental disorders influence the juvenile antisocial brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-signs-of-psychopathy-related-to-lack-of-empathy-and-guilt
+    url: /learn/psychology/questions/how-do-neurodevelopmental-disorders-influence-the-juvenile-antisocial-brain
 related_article5:
-    id: 163636
+    id: 163638
-    title: How prevalent is psychopathy in the general population compared to the incarcerated population?
+    title: >-
+        How do cultural and social criteria influence the definition of antisociality?
     subject: Psychology
-    url: /learn/psychology/questions/how-prevalent-is-psychopathy-in-the-general-population-compared-to-the-incarcerated-population
+    url: /learn/psychology/questions/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality
 ---

 &nbsp;